soywod/pin-field/README.md

 | --- | --- |
 | `length` | Number of inputs the PIN Field is composed of |
 | `validate` | List of allowed chars |

+*All additional attributes are transfered to all the inputs.*

 ### Properties